LukasNiessen/ArchUnitTS/src/testing/README.md

-extendJestMatchers(); // Only sets up if Jest is available extendJasmineMatchers(); // Only sets up if Jasmine is available extendVitestMatchers(); // Only sets up if Vitest is available extendMochaMatchers(); // Only sets up if Mocha is available extendQUnitMatchers(); // Only sets up if QUnit is available extendAvaMatchers(); // Only sets up if Ava is available
+extendJestMatchers(); // Only sets up if Jest is available extendJasmineMatchers(); // Only sets up if Jasmine is available extendVitestMatchers(); // Only sets up if Vitest is available
 ```

 ### TypeScript Type Declaration Extension